privateprep/coding-space-website/src/pages/about-us/common-questions.md

         title: What will my child learn?
         textColor: "#264548"
         mdContent: >-
-          On the face of it, your child will learn how to make increasingly-complex Scratch and JavaScript applications, but behind the scenes they will be growing so much more than that.
+          On the face of it, your child will learn how to make increasingly complex Scratch, JavaScript, and Python programs, but behind the scenes they will be growing so much more than that.

           At Coding Space, our goal is to teach critical thinking, problem solving, and to instill a life-long love of learning, building, creating, and growing.
 We help students develop grit and intellectual confidence, two character strengths that will aid students greatly in other STEM (science, technology, engineering, and math) subjects.
 Our students learn the thought patterns and mindsets of programmers, including modeling, debugging, sequential thinking, top-down design, the design processes, test-driven development, and more.
 Learn more about our curriculum [here.](/about-us/curriculum-faqs)